senzxc/company-profile/README.md

 - Provide a community gallery.
 - Offer a form for public suggestions/feedback.

+## ✨ Key Features
+1. For Users (Public):
+   - Homepage displaying community events.
+   - Gallery showcasing community activities.
+   - Form to submit suggestions or feedback to the community.

+2. For Admins:
+   - Manage admin accounts.
+   - Manage the gallery (add/remove images).
+   - View and respond to user/public messages.

 ## 🚀 Installation Guide
 1. Clone this repository using Git:
    ```bash